Arbor School Faculty and Staff 2025-2026

 Primary Teacher (2011-2013, 2021 - present)

-Nadia returned to the Nest as the Head K/1 Teacher after seven years away.
+Nadia (she,her,hers) teaches in the Nest as the Head K/1 Teacher.
 She first worked in the Nest as a teacher and Resident coach between 2011 and 2013.
-Following her time at Arbor, Nadia (she,her,hers) spent two years as a Head Teacher in the Kindergarten/First Grade at The Marylhurst School before moving into school leadership as the Assistant Head of School at Marylhurst.
+Following her time at Arbor, Nadia spent two years as a Head Teacher in the Kindergarten/First Grade at The Marylhurst School before moving into school leadership as the Assistant Head of School.
 Other stops along the way have included Brooklyn Friends School, Brooklyn, NY, and Catlin Gabel School.
-Nadia brings her deep commitment to nurturing the growth of young children, her warmth and her wonderful sense of humor.
-In her free time, Nadia loves to sew, bake, knit, explore new places and watch British Mystery shows.
-She lives with her family including her wife Sara, children Noah and Goldie, a golden retriever puppy and two grumpy senior cats.
+Nadia brings her deep commitment to nurturing the growth of young children, her warmth, and her wonderful sense of humor.
+In her free time, Nadia loves to create pottery, bake, knit, explore new places, and watch British mystery shows.
+She lives with her family: her wife Sara, children Noah and Goldie, and their golden retriever, River.

 Annmarie Chesebro